symfony/symfony-docs/book/installation.rst

     .. note::

         setfacl isn't available on NFS mount points.
-However, setting cache and logs over NFS is strongly not recommanded for performance.
+However, setting cache and logs over NFS is strongly not recommended for performance.

     **4. Without using ACL**